InteractionDesignFoundation/handbook/development/library/back-end/conventions--laravel.md

     // ...
     $this->info("\t Article #{$article->id} has been updated", 'vvv');
 }

 $this->info("{$articles->count()} Articles has been updated");
 ```

 1. `quiet` mode: only errors and important warnings.
-1. `default` mode: errors, all warnings and general feedback like `All OK, processed XX records!`.
+1. `normal` mode: errors, all warnings and general feedback like `All OK, processed XX records!`.
 1. `v`, `vv`, `vvv` modes: errors, warnings and any additional info.

 The idea behind it is to send email with console command outputs only when output is present (not empty).

+#### Use non-zero exit codes on errors

+Use non-zero exit codes if a command execution failed (alternatively throw an exception — this is the same as exit code 1).
+This allows to use global on-error handlers, e.g. for automated reporting about failed console commands, please see
+`\Illuminate\Console\Scheduling\Event::emailOutputOnFailure` as an example.

 ## Controllers